A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Linear response of Markov jump processes

-\end{Theorem} The proof of Theorem \ref{cor:JS} is provided in Section \ref{sec:JS2}. \begin{Remark} Note that in the stationary case, covered by Theorem \ref{cor:JS}, the linear response of all the functionals under consideration can be computed explicitly from the 2-time distributions of the stationary time-reversed process.
+\begin{Remark} Note that in the stationary case, covered by Theorem \ref{cor:JS}, the linear response of all the functionals under consideration can be computed explicitly from the 2-time distributions of the stationary time-reversed process.
 Moreover, we note that the random variable $ \psi_{s-u}(X_{s-u}) = g^*_{r^*} (s-u , X_{s-u} ) - g_r (s-u , X_{s-u} ) $ has $\bbP_\pi$--zero mean, since

-As a consequence, the $2$--times expectations appearing in the first part of Theorem \ref{cor:JS} are indeed correlations. \end{Remark}
+As a consequence, the $2$--time expectations appearing in the first part of Theorem \ref{cor:JS} are indeed correlations. \end{Remark} A comparison of our results with the linear response when starting with the invariant distribution of the perturbed process is provided in Appendix \ref{sec:pollofritto}.